sebnitu/vrembem/packages/drawer/README.md

 </aside>
 ```

+> The [dialog component](https://github.com/sebnitu/vrembem/tree/main/packages/dialog) is a great fit for composing a drawer's dialog.

-#### `data-drawer-breakpoint`
+#### Modal Drawers

-In cases where you'd like a drawer to switch to a drawer modal on a specific breakpoint, use the `data-drawer-breakpoint` data attribute with either a breakpoint key or a specific pixel value.
+In cases where you'd like a drawer to switch to a modal drawer on a specific breakpoint, use the `data-drawer-breakpoint` data attribute with either a breakpoint key or a specific pixel value.

 ```html
 <!-- Switches to modal below `md` breakpoint viewports -->